thorgate/tg-react/CONTRIBUTING.md

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
+Put your new functionality into a function with a docstring, and add the feature to the list in README.md.
 You should also update the documentation source files via::
     ```shell
     poetry run make docs